exakat/exakat-docs/Reference/Reports.rst

 TypeChecks is a HTML report format.

-TypeChecks depends on the following theme : TypeChecks.
+TypeChecks depends on the following rule : TypeChecks.

 .. _report-typesuggestion: